civictechdc/codefordc.github.com/_resources/file-extensions.md

 ---
 layout: resource
-title: What File Extensions Mean?
+title: What Do File Extensions Mean?
-type: guide
 ---

 ## Text formats